 Total weight of miscellaneous items, excluding footwear, when travelling with hootchie and no bivvy bag: 1.2 kg (2.7 lbs)

 So there you have it.
-A fairly comprehensive and extensive run down of some rather novel and unique pieces of kit to pack next time you head off for a multi-day hike.
+A fairly comprehensive and extensive run down of some rather novel and unique pieces of lightweight hiking gear to pack next time you head off for a multi-day hike.